S8A/s8a.github.io/_posts/2024-10-31-links-and-thoughts-010.md

 category: personal
 ---

-This month's compilation brings: an overview of a recent major study of recent evolution in West Eurasians; a scientific paper detailing the grim outlook for the human gene pool; an article making the case that Christianity reversed cognitive decline in Imperial Rome; an article arguing that immigration in the United States weakens desirable features of federalism; and a podcast episode explaining the nuanced position of Ludwig von Mises on fractional reserve banking.
+This month's compilation brings: an overview of a major study of recent evolution in West Eurasians; a scientific paper detailing the grim outlook for the human gene pool; an article making the case that Christianity reversed cognitive decline in Imperial Rome; an article arguing that immigration in the United States weakens desirable features of federalism; and a podcast episode explaining the nuanced position of Ludwig von Mises on fractional reserve banking.

 ---